Feeling confused about your gender

 Coping with gender dysphoria

-Gender dysphoria is a condition where someone struggles with the difference between their gender identity and their biological sex.
+Gender dysphoria is a condition where someone is struggling or suffering because their gender identity and biological sex aren’t the same.
+This can start at a very young age and it can have a big effect on you.
 If you’re struggling with how you’re feeling there are ways to cope:

 - Visit your doctor.